-I Had an Abortion is available for sale for $100 for non profit and $250 for institutional use.
+I Had an Abortion is available for sale for $89 for non profits and public libraries, and $295 for institutional use.
 The fee includes unlimited screening rights and library lending.
 Click the Buy Now button below to go to a secure checkout page to enter billing and shipping information.
 For individual and non profit sales, please Contact Us directly.

 PRAISE for I Had An Abortion

 Jennifer on the I Had an Abortion Project